epam/miew/packages/lib/docs/getting-started-for-dummies.md

 Both the component itself and the demonstration application are designed with an eye toward [adaptive web design][] to be equally usable on devices with different screen sizes, from smartphones to large monitors.
-We support not only latest versions of all [modern browsers][] for desktop and mobile platforms, but also the outdated but widely used Internet Explorer 11.
+We support the latest versions of all [modern browsers][] for desktop and mobile platforms.

 > Example of embedding a component: [Miew in a Responsive Grid Layout][].